burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/Possible Fix Ideas.md

 What is the problem is that the Retro Palette Shader, ```shd_pal_swapper```, doesn't support a GX.GAMES build
 > It supports a HTML build, but the rest of the source code does not

+ALSO, it seems like the ```gpu_``` code is also not supported on a WASM output, which is the main code that drives the palette swapper

 Because of this, this issue will probably never be fixed

 # Fixed Issues: